OSGeo/OSGeoLive-doc/en/quickstart/52nSOS_quickstart.rst

    2.0 installed.

 4. Let's insert some test data after installing the 52°North SOS.
-Hence, select the batch operation in the test client and click on the send button (see Fig. 2)
+Hence, select the batch operation in the test client and click on the send button (see Fig. 2).
+This process might take a while because of the amount of date being transferred.

 .. image:: ../../images/screenshots/1024x768/52n_sos_insert_test_data.png
   :scale: 100 %